 Ethshar's origins are long and complicated; I think the original map dates to 1969, maybe 1970.
 Much of the background was established in 1977.
 I started planning out stories around 1982.

 I had several stories outlined before I wrote the first one, The Misenchanted Sword.
 Those very early outlines either got written and published (With A Single Spell, The Unwilling Warlord, etc.), or they got trashed (The Epic Adventures of Arl Arl's Son, Pender the Jeweler) because I decided they wouldn't work.
+(Pender the Jeweler later got salvaged and incorporated into Stone Unturned, but it was ignored for decades.)

-Except for one: A Stranger in the Forest.
+They all got written or discarded -- except for one: A Stranger in the Forest.
 Which changed titles fairly often (The Demon in the Forest, Ishta's Playfellow, etc.) but was neither written nor discarded.
 It just sat there in the pile of outlines and ideas.
 Lester del Rey read it as a proposal and didn't think there was enough to it to be a full-length novel; my agent read it in outline form twenty years later and declined to market it because he didn't think it was very commercial.
 But I still liked it.

 It actually originated from an image from my childhood -- a scene from Disney's 1958 adaptation of "The Light in the Forest."